chenlt326/chenlt326.github.io/_talks/Research.md

 <!--
+2025 version
+Research
+Climate and energy systems are deeply interconnected, creating feedback loops that amplify challenges at both global and local scales.
+Rising temperatures drive increased cooling demand, whose waste heat further intensifies urban warming.
+Urban renewable technologies, such as PV, have great potential to improve energy efficiency and mitigate global warming.

+My research primarily focuses on the performance and impact of various urban heat island mitigation strategies within the fields of urban climate and building energy, leveraging both experimental and simulation methodologies.

 <h2>Modelling Study</h2>
 When city has large-scale implementation of vertical PV facade, their impacts on urban energy balance are unknown.
 To fill the research gap, a building-integrated photovoltaic parameterization scheme has been developed and incorporated into a building energy model coupled with a single-layer urban canopy model (BEM-SLUCM).
 This modelling framework facilitates a detailed analysis of indoor-outdoor interactions and assesses the impacts of PV and green strategies on urban climate.-->